 BCDI-Atlanta promotes the improvement of the child welfare system.
 Coordinates outreach, programs, and activities that focus on prevention and effective, supportive, culturally competent care of children in all settings.

-As part of the National Black Child Development Institute’s mission to improve and advance the quality of life for Black children and families, we are committed to addressing multiple aspects of the child welfare system, with a focus on prevention and effective, supportive, culturally competent care.
+As part of our mission to improve and advance the quality of life for Black children and families, we are committed to addressing multiple aspects of the child welfare system, with a focus on prevention and effective, supportive, culturally competent care.

-To help support the transformation of child welfare systems, NBCDI has established the following priorities and objectives:
+To help support the transformation of child welfare systems, BCDI-Atlanta commits to the following priorities:

-1. Ensure that African American culture is recognized, respected and reflected in child welfare practices, by integrating appropriate cultural competence teaching into social work training and prevention practices, and by engaging in community support practices that encourage family-to-family mentoring and kinship care support.
+1. Ensure culture is recognized, respected and reflected in child welfare practices, by integrating culturally responsive professional development into social work and kinship care support.
 Learn about BCDI-Atlanta's Lifted Voices program.

 2. Engage in effective prevention efforts, including parenting and family support practices, to keep Black children safely in their homes and reduce the number of Black children removed from their homes.
 Learn more BCDI-Atlanta's Powerful Families and Strength Within programs.